Strategic Behavior is Bliss: Iterative Voting Improves Social Welfare: Experiments

 \section{Experiments}

-In Theorem \ref{thm:EADPoA} we proved that when agents' preferences are distributed according to the impartial culture distribution, the EADPoA given 2-way ties is $-\Omega(1)$ (Lemma \ref{lem:EADPoA_2}) and the EADPoA given $\alpha$-way ties for $\alpha \geq 3$ is $o(1)$ (Lemmas \ref{lem:EADPoA_3} and \ref{lem:EADPoA_4}).
-In this section we demonstrate experimental results using synthetic data to confirm these results.

 Figures \ref{fig:exp1} and \ref{fig:exp2} were generated by fixing $m=4$ alternatives with the Borda utility vector $\vec{u}_{Borda} = (3,2,1,0)$, and varying the number of agents.
-For each $n \in \{100, 200, \ldots, 1000\}$, we sampled $10$ million profiles uniformly at random and determined, for each $P \sim IC^n$, its equilibrium winning set $\EW{P}$ (see below).
-We then computed the adversarial loss

-and averaged their values across all profiles with the same $n$.
+For each $n \in \{100, 200, \ldots, 1000\}$, we sampled $10$ million profiles uniformly at random and determined, for each $P \sim IC^n$, its equilibrium winning set $\EW{P}$.
+We then computed each profile's adversarial loss $D^+(P)$ and averaged their values across all profiles with the same $n$.
 Experiments were run on an Intel Core i7-7700 CPU running Windows with 16.0 GB of RAM.

-Figure \ref{fig:exp1} demonstrates the sample mean adversarial loss according to these parameters, whereas Figure \ref{fig:exp2} partitions the loss based on $\alpha$-way ties, $\alpha \in \{2,3,4\}$.
-We note the mean loss decreases as $n$ increases and is dominated by the two-way tie case complexity.
-However, the proliferation of Nash equilibrium profiles, with no BR dynamics and thus zero adversarial loss, keeps the trend close to zero.
+Figure \ref{fig:exp1} demonstrates the sample average adversarial loss using these parameters.
+Figure \ref{fig:exp2} partitions the loss based on $\alpha$-way ties, $\alpha \in \{2,3,4\}$.
+We note the average adversarial loss decreases as $n$ increases and takes the trend of the two-way tie case complexity.
+Since a significant proportion of profiles have no BR dynamics, the overall trend keeps close to zero.
 Therefore these results support our main theorem in this paper, that the welfare of the worst-case strategic equilibrium winner is greater than that of the truthful winner when agents' preferences are distributed according to IC.

-\paragraph{Computation of $\EW{P}$.} The computation of $\EW{P}$ depends on the number of tied alternatives in $|\PW{P}|$.
-For two-way ties, we simply apply Lemma \ref{lem:twoTies} to determine $\EW{P}$ uniquely.
-For three- and four-way ties, one option is to simulate all BR sequences stemming from $P^0 = P$, determine the reachable Nash equilibrium profiles, and aggregate their plurality winners.
-However, we instead identify BR sequences exactly based on which of the $4!=24$ rankings are present in $P$.
-Our key insight is that Lemma \ref{lem:twoTies} can be applied on $P^t$ (for $t > 0$) once $|\PW{P^t}| = 2$ to determine which of the two alternative is in $\EW{P}$, for each pair of alternatives in the tie.